kaijan/AWS-AI-Workshop/Build-a-Serverless-Facial-Detect-Application-with-AWS-Lambda/README.md

 - Back to lambda function, then click __Create Function__.

-- After creating the lambda function, copy the following code and paste into the Lambda code field, then replace **`<your face collection id>`** with your face collection id.
+- After creating the lambda function, copy the following code and paste into the Lambda code field, then replace **`<your face collection name>`** with your face collection name.

       import json
       import boto3